How long does the program last?

 Do you offer payment plans?

 Students are responsible for an initial tuition deposit with the return of their student contract.
 Students may pay the remaining balance in monthly payments.
 If monthly payments are selected, the student must provide EIM with credit card information.
 The charges will be automatically charged to that credit card each month, beginning in month one of the program.
+Tuition is required to be paid in full two months prior to program completion.
 EIM is happy to accommodate direct billing to sponsoring organizations (e.g. employers) where applicable.
-If you have questions regarding your payments, please contact EIM’s billing department at (888) 709-7096 or [email protected]
+If you have questions regarding your payments, please contact EIM’s billing department at (888) 709-7096 or [email protected].

 Which programs can I add a DPT to?